 Caterpillar 1 group – Our Senior Nursery Nurse joined Little Steps in August 2014 after gaining her early years qualification and working in day nurseries for two years.

-Apprentice – Started her apprenticeship in September 2016 and will be working alongside the team throughout the nursery in order to gain the knowledge and skills needed to become a Nursery Nurse.
+Our Apprentices – Work alongside the team throughout the nursery in order to gain the knowledge and skills needed to become a qualified practitioner.